cybera/policy-browser/notebooks/Affordability.md

 ### Question1:
  What positions on affordability are being taken by different types of intervenors?

 ### Summary stats:
+Note: Numbers may be variable depending on what version of the application you're currently using.

 Category| In database | # of solr search results | # of doc2vec segments|
 --- | --- | --- | --- |